Haight Ashbury San Francisco: Self-Guided Audio Tour

 - The home of infamous mass murderer Charles Manson

 - The townhouse where ballet dancer and Soviet defector Rudolf Nureyev was busted for possession of marijuana

 The Haight-Ashbury is an exciting, urban neighborhood with many cafes, restaurants, and bars.
 You can pause the tour at any time to stop for refreshments.
 You’ll also find markets specializing in organic and sustainably grown foods and breweries offering locally produced ales.
-The books, music, vintage clothing and Tibetan handcrafts in the Haight’s shops are unlike what you will anywhere.
+The books, music, vintage clothing and Tibetan handcrafts in the Haight’s shops are unlike what you will find anywhere else.

 The west corner of Haight and Stanyan, at the entrance to Golden Gate Park.
-The exact dress is 730 Stanyan St, San Francisco, California, 94117.
+The exact address is 730 Stanyan St, San Francisco, California, 94117.